r0oth3x49/acloud-dl/README.md

   -q , --quality   Download specific video quality.
   -i, --info       List all lectures with available resolution.
   -a, --all        Download all courses without any prompt (default: false).
+  -n, --new        Download only courses that have not already been downloaded (default: false).
+  -e, --extension  Rename course lecture video/audio files extension to defined by user.

 Example:
   python acloud-dl.py -c cookies.txt